 SARA L. GREAVES, C.P.A., Chief Financial Officer, holds a B.S. degree in Accounting from the University of Maryland University College.
 She earned a Master of Business Administration degree from Frostburg State University.
-Mrs. Greaves was hired by Washington County in 2012 as an accountant and was promoted to Deputy Director in 2014.
+Mrs. Greaves was hired by Washington County in 2012 as an accountant, was promoted to Deputy Director of Budget and Finance in 2014 and was appropriated as Chief Financial Officer in February 2018.
 She is a member of the American Institute of Certified Public Accountants, the Maryland Association of Certified Public Accountants, and the Maryland Government Finance Officers Association.
-She currently serves on the board of Together with Families, Inc., a local non-profit organization.

 KIMBERLY K. EDLUND, C.P.A., Director of Budget and Finance, is a summa cum laude graduate from Shepherd University with a B.S. degree in Accounting.
 She earned a Master of Business Administration degree from Frostburg State University.
 Mrs. Edlund was hired by Washington County in 1995 as the Assistant Director of Budget and Finance and was promoted to Director in 2014.
-Prior to her employment with Washington County she was a Senior Accountant with a regional public accounting firm.
-She is a member of the American Institute of Certified Public Accountants, the Maryland Association of Certified Public Accountants, and the Maryland Government Finance Officers Association.
+Prior to her employment with Washington County, she was a Senior Accountant with a regional public accounting firm.
+Mrs. Edlund is a member of the American Institute of Certified Public Accountants, the Maryland Association of Certified Public Accountants, and the Maryland Government Finance Officers Association.